Laser-assisted new attachment procedure: Efficacy

+Scope and related laser-based procedures

+LANAP is commonly described as a wavelength-dependent, flapless periodontal pocket treatment protocol performed with an Nd:YAG laser (1064 nm).

+Other minimally invasive or adjunctive laser approaches to periodontal and peri-implant pocket therapy using different wavelengths have been described and are distinct from LANAP.
+A review reports that CO_{2} laser systems share soft-tissue applications with diode and Nd:YAG lasers (bacterial reduction, debridement in pockets and around implants, and coagulation), but that clinical studies and meta-analyses have not consistently shown statistically significant improvements versus mechanical debridement alone.

+For peri-implant diseases, an AAP best-evidence review and meta-analysis reported that laser therapy in combination with surgical or non-surgical therapy provided minimal benefit for several clinical outcomes, and noted that the controlled evidence included in the analyses was limited to Er:YAG, CO_{2} laser, and diode lasers.

+In 2016, the FDA cleared labeling for an Nd:YAG system that included an indication describing “promotion of true regeneration” (new cementum, periodontal ligament, and alveolar bone) when used specifically in the LANAP protocol.

+A 2017 review concluded that studies of lasers in the treatment of periodontitis had not provided sufficient evidence that laser use provides benefit over traditional therapy.
+One clinical study reported reductions in selected periodontal pathogens following the LANAP protocol compared with scaling and root planing; the clinical significance of microbiologic changes relative to long-term clinical outcomes remains a subject of ongoing study and debate in the literature.

 Benefits of laser gum disease surgery

 According to the Academy of General Dentistry (AGD), there are benefits to dental lasers including: reduce symptoms and healing times associated with traditional therapies; reduce the amount of bacteria in both diseased gum tissue and in tooth cavities; and control bleeding during surgery.

 The 1064 Nd:YAG laser kills at least three different periodontal pathogens without harming normal tissues: (Porphyromonas gingivalis (Pg) and Prevotella intermedia (Pi), and Candida albicans (Ca); a pathogenic fungus.
 This unique aspect of laser irradiation to affect some tissue and not others is termed Selective Photoantisepsis, and is due to differential absorption between host tissue and pathogens.

 Nd:YAG laser light treatment has shown a long-lasting effect on the shift of bacterial subgingival flora, decreasing pathogenic bacteria and creating an environment where normal flora survives.